 Are you suffering from financial stress?
 Let's look at what financial stress can do to you, and how to reduce financial stress (even if you can't solve the money problems right now).

-Stress can do horrible things to your body — and financial stress is no different.
-While everyone’s body reacts to it differently, some of the common ways stress manifests itself is through headaches, migraines, stomachaches, sleep deprivation, ulcers, and panic attacks.
-My own personal stress hell is listed above, but I won’t go into detail.
+My own personal-stress-hell is listed above, but I won’t go into detail.
 Suffice it to say, I try to avoid and mitigate stress as much as possible.

 This is especially true of financial stress, as this seems to be the worst kind.
 I’ve witnessed firsthand the effects of financial stress on the moods, relationships and health of the people in my life.